 As we ring in the festive season, we wake up to house porches and steps adorned in beautiful colours and intricate patterns.
-Typically, some Indian household have a long standing tradition of drawing rangolis or kollam outside their homes every morning right before sunrise.
+Typically, some Indian household has a long-standing tradition of drawing rangoli or Kollam outside their homes every morning right before sunrise.
 Some prefer to decorate their house with rangoli on festivals, or auspicious occasions.

 1. Dry rangoli powder or rice powder

-Rangolis can be drawn with dry powder or wet powder.
-The latter being simpler for first timers.
+Rangoli can be drawn with dry powder or wet powder.
+The latter being simpler for first-timers.
 The dry Rangoli can be drawn with powdered rice or with coloured powders easily available across store counters or outside temples.
 The rice powder will also serve the purpose of feeding birds and insects.
 And when washed off, it will mix easily in the soil.
-You can place a lamp or a ‘kalash’ in the centre and draw free and around it.
-Simple patters like foot prints or flowers will look pretty.
+You can place a lamp or a ‘Kalash’ in the centre and draw free and around it.
+Simple patterns like footprints or flowers will look pretty.
 You can also use recyclable materials like sequins or buttons to make a rangoli.

-An Onam tradition and a super easy design is a rangoli pattern made with flowers.
+An Onam tradition and a super-easy design is a rangoli pattern made with flowers.
 Buy some flowers in multiple colours.
-You can used whole flowers are just the petals.
+You can use whole flowers are just the petals.
 Draw a simple design on the floor using a pencil or chalk piece.
 Fill in the design with bright and colourful flowers or petals.
 You can jazz up that pattern with some lamps as well.

-Save time and yet make a statement with a stencil Rangoli.
+Save time and yet make a statement with a stencil rangoli.
 Anyone can pull this one off with ease, and you sure won’t mind the compliments that follow.
-The stencil can be bought at any store selling ‘pooja’ items or outside temples.
+The stencil can be bought at any store selling ‘puja’ items or outside temples.
 The stencil is like a sieve and will help draw the borders for your chosen design.
 You can then fill it up the colours.